 Clients often worry about the presence of uncomfortable feelings such as anger, sadness, and fear.
 Sometimes these feelings relate to a specific event such as a difficult relationship break-up or a death.
 Other times the source of the uncomfortable feelings is not so clear.
-This is due to the fact that many people choose to mask painful feelings with all manner of avoidant behaviours including addiction to drugs, sex, alcohol, food and shopping.
+This is due to the fact that many people choose to mask painful feelings with all manner of avoidant behaviours including addiction to drugs, sex, alcohol, food, shopping and social media.
 Some people feel devoid of any emotion at all having completely buried their feelings and disconnected from their inner emotional world.
 These are common and understandable responses to any kind of trauma.
 Sometimes the trauma relates to a discrete event such as a sexual assault, a car accident or a botched medical procedure.
-Just as commonly it can relate to distressing experiences which typically take place over a much longer period of time like bullying and childhood neglect.
+But more commonly it relates to difficult and painful childhood experiences which typically take place over a much longer period of time.
+Such adverse childhood experiences include being overly controlled, or overly protected by one's parents.
+They also include emotional neglect and physical unavailability.
+These kinds of developmental traumas often go undetected, yet can wreak havoc on people's lives, and in particular their ability to form and maintain healthy relationships.

 Befriending Painful Emotions